WebAndCow/CakePHP-BsHelpers/COMMENT_CA_MARCHE.md

 Les options possibles pour l'addon/bouton sont :

-* 'content' : Définit le contenu de l'addon.
-* 'side'    : Définit de quel côté se situera l'addon.
-* 'class'   : Permet d'ajouter des classes à l'input.
-* 'button'  : Permet d'avoir un bouton à la place d'un addon.
-Plusieurs options lui sont associées :
+ * 'content' - The addon content.
+ * 'side'    - Which side the addon will be.
+Be default 'left'.
+ * 'class'   - Add HTML class attribute.
+ * 'type'    - Change the type of the addon.
+Values : 'button', 'submit', 'image'.
-	* 'state' : Définit le type bootstrap du bouton.
-Valeurs possibles : 'default', 'primary', 'secondary', 'warning', 'danger'.
+ * 'state'   - Change bootstrap button state.
+Values : 'default', 'primary', 'secondary', 'warning', 'danger'.
-	* 'type'  : Définit le type du bouton.
-Par défaut 'submit'.
-	* 'class' : Permet d'ajouter des classes au bouton.
+ * 'src'	 - URL of the image, if 'type' = 'image'.

 ---------------------------------------------------------------------------------------------------------------------------